eoinkelly/notes/aws/iam/policies.md

 * A policy is a bit like a firewall rule - you can allow/deny access to sets of actions within a certain Amazon service and optionally restrict to particular Amazon resources
 * A policy object can have many users/groups/roles attached and a user/group/role can have many policy objects attached
 * A "managed policy" is one what is kept in the IAM policy repository
-    * A managed policy can references up to 10 entities e.g. user/group/role.
+    * A managed policy can reference up to 10 entities e.g. user/group/role.
     * Managed policies are automatically updated by Amazon when new features become available
-    * Max size of customer managed policy is 5K and up to 5 versions
+    * Max size of customer managed policy is 5KB and up to 5 versions
     * Can attach a max of 10 managed policy to a user/group/role
     * Resource policies are still inline-only
 * An "in-line policy" can be pasted in-line into a particular user/group/role